PROJECT · TOK0 / FIELD COMPRESSION UNIT

 sqlite3 ~/.config/tok0/meter.db "VACUUM;"

-Or set [general].meter_retention_days = 90 in your config and tok0 prunes automatically on startup.
+Or set [general].meter_retention_days = 90 in your config and tok0 prunes on startup.

 Binary size